Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Preparation for the Proof

-A \emph{configuration} of $M$ on input $x$ is a triplet $(q,i,w)$, in which $M$ is in state $q$ (with $q\in Q$), its tape head scans the $i$th cell (with $i\in[0,|x|+1]_{\integer}$), and its stack contains $w$ (with $w\in\Gamma^*$).
-The \emph{initial configuration} is $(q_0,0,Z_0)$ and an accepting (resp., a rejecting) configuration is a configuration with an accepting state (resp., a rejecting state).
+A \emph{configuration} of $M$ on input $x$ is a triplet $(q,i,w)$, in which $M$ is in inner state $q$ (with $q\in Q$), its tape head scans the $i$th cell (with $i\in[0,|x|+1]_{\integer}$), and its stack contains $w$ (with $w\in\Gamma^*$).
+The \emph{initial configuration} is $(q_0,0,\bot )$ and an accepting (resp., a rejecting) configuration is a configuration with an accepting state (resp., a rejecting state).
 A \emph{halting configuration} is either an accepting or a rejecting configuration.
-A \emph{computation path} of $M$ on $x$ is a series of configurations of $M$ on $x$, starting with the initial configuration and an co configuration must be reached from its predecessor by a single application of $\delta$.
+A \emph{computation path} of $M$ on $x$ is a series of configurations of $M$ on $x$, starting with the initial configuration, for which any non-initial configuration in the series must be reached from its predecessor by a single application of $\delta$.

-Whenever we need to discuss an \emph{npda having no output tape}, we drop ``$\Theta$'' as well as ``$\Theta\cup\{\lambda\}$'' from the above definition of $M$ and $\delta$.
+Whenever we need to discuss an \emph{npda having no output tape}, we drop ``$\Theta$'' as well as ``$\Theta\cup\{\lambda\}$'' from the aforementioned definition of $M$ and $\delta$.
 As stated in Section \ref{sec:introduction}, we consider only npda's whose computation paths all terminate within $O(n)$ steps, where $n$ refers to any input size, and this particular condition concerning the termination of computation is conventionally called the {\em termination condition} \cite{Yam14a}.
 Throughout this paper, all npda's are implicitly assumed to satisfy this termination condition.

 In general, an {\em output} (\emph{outcome} or \emph{output string}) of $M$ along a given computation path refers to a string over $\Theta$ written down on the output tape when the computation path terminates.
-Such an output is called {\em valid} (or {\em legitimate}) if the corresponding computation path is an accepting computation path (\ie $M$ enters an accepting state along this path).
-We say that an npda $M$ with an output tape {\em computes} function $f$ if, on every input $x$, $M$ produces exactly all the strings in $f(x)$ as valid outputs; namely, for every pair $(x,y)$, $y\in f(x)$ if and only if $y$ is a valid outcome of $M$ on the input $x$.
+Such an output is called {\em valid} (or {\em legitimate}) if the corresponding computation path is an accepting computation path (\ie $M$ enters an accepting state along this computation path).
+Given a function $f$, we say that an npda $M$ with an output tape {\em computes} $f$ if, on every input $x$, $M$ produces exactly all the strings in $f(x)$ as valid outputs; namely, for every pair $(x,y)$, $y\in f(x)$ if and only if $y$ is a valid outcome of $M$ on the input $x$.
 Notice that an npda can generally produce more than one valid output string, its computed function inherently becomes multi-valued.
 Because invalid outputs produced by $M$ are all discarded from our arguments in the subsequent sections, we will refer to valid outputs as just ``outputs'' unless otherwise stated.